radiospiel/jit/README.md

     Hello world

-**Note:** jit's output (*cc'ing ./example/hello ..*) is written to stderr to not mingle with anything print from the script itself.
+**Note:** jit's output (*cc'ing ./example/hello ..*) is written to stderr to not mingle with anything printed from the script itself.

 ## CLEARING jitted BINARIES

-To clear a binary which was jitted from a specific sourcefile run:

-    `jit` clear sourcefile<br>
+It should not be necessary to manually clear a jitted binary. `jit` detects a new version of a source script automatically and rebuilds the binary as needed.

+If you still feel the need to remove a binary just look for it in `$HOME/.jit` and remove it.

 ## INSTALLATION

 Download the jit script from github and put it somewhere in your path.
+The following commands, for example, would install `jit` into `/usr/local/bin`:

+    sudo curl https://raw.github.com/radiospiel/jit/master/bin/jit > /usr/local/bin/jit
+    sudo chmod a+x /usr/local/bin/jit

 ## FILES